Sudharshan (film): Production

 S. S. Vasan of Gemini Studios and Jupiter Pictures started producing the same story under different titles almost simultaneously.
 However, Gemini's version titled Chakradhari was released in 1948 and was successful at the box-office.
 Sudharsan was delayed for reasons unknown and was released almost 3 years later in 1951.
 Popular Carnatic musician and playback singer M. L. Vasanthakumari was cast initially to do the character of the second wife of Gora (PUC).
 She left the film for undisclosed reasons after a few reels were shot.
 She was replaced by Mangalam of the famous Yogam-Mangalam dance duo.
 Likewise, A. S. A. Sami who was directing the film, was replaced by Sundar Rao Nadkarni.
 P. U. Chinnappa who played the male lead role, died at a young age, before the film was released.

 Soundtrack

 Music was composed by G. Ramanathan and the lyrics were penned by Papanasam Sivan and K. D. Santhanam.
-Singers are P. U. Chinnappa, P. B. Rangachari & P. Kannamba.
-Playback singers are P. A. Periyanayaki & T. R. Gajalakshmi.

 The singing star, P. U. Chinnappa sang many songs one of which, Anna sedan papa… was a hit.